 The backdrop

-*Note: Features drawn with the bézier curve segment tool will be densified.
+*Note: Features drawn with the Bézier curve segment tool will be densified.

 Meet the tools

-We’ve introduced three new drawing tools in ArcGIS Online:
+With the February 2026 update, we’ve introduced three new drawing tools in ArcGIS Online:

 The ABCs of true curve drawing tools